 Remarkably, it was.2

 Clearly, someone was lying.
 But who?
-Did Dwight Gooden fabricate an account of something that never took place, or Did Kevin Mitchell fib in claiming that was Gooden had written was fiction?
+Did Dwight Gooden fabricate an account of something that never took place, or did Kevin Mitchell fib in claiming that what Gooden had written was fiction?
 Jeff Pearlman suggested the former: